 10/19/2017 – Physicians: So, you’re joining a system…Systems: Physician Engagement “issues”…All: Maybe Contract Negotiations Should Look More Like Marriage Than Divorce?

 In this session, everyone comes to the table and Greeley CMO Rick Sheff, MD, lays out an approach that can help physicians and systems come to agreements faster, while preserving productive and rewarding working relationships going forward.
-Register Now!
+Watch Now!

 The Greeley Company invites you to download a complimentary copy of The Case for Simplification: How Hospitals Can Get Clinicians Back to the Bedside, recently published in Becker’s Hospital Review.
 This article includes…